 Prof. Chengchen Guo

 Dr. Chengchen Guo obtained B.S. degree in Chemistry from Nanjing University in 2011.
 After completion of the undergraduate, he earned Ph.D. degree in Chemistry in Spring 2017 from Arizona State University with a research focus on solid-state NMR spectroscopy and biopolymers.
 He then joined Prof. David L. Kaplan’s group at Tufts University as a postdoctoral fellow, where his research interest is to develop protein-based functional biomedical devices for tissue engineering and regenerative medicine.
-In Fall 2020, he joined School of Engineering at Westlake University as an Assistant Professor.
+In November 2020, he joined School of Engineering at Westlake University as an Assistant Professor.